andrewdang123/COMP_3005_Assignment_3/README.md

 Have an empty Database named school

-To populate this database, you can use the bash script run_populate.sh Then run the application after using the bash script run_main.sh
+To populate/repopulate this database, you can use the bash script run_populate.sh Then run the application after using the bash script run_main.sh